makersacademy/takeaway-challenge/README.md

 `ACCOUNTSID=` Your Twilio Account SID.
 `AUTHTOKEN=` Your Twilio Auth Token.
 `MYPHONE=` A verified phone number to receive the messages.
-You can set these globally or just in a the file `.env` in the project root.
+You can set these globally or just in the file `.env` in the project root.

 ####User Stories